Occasional Invaders Overview

 There may come a time when you find your house has been invaded by ladybugs, stink bugs, cluster flies or boxelder bugs.
 Don’t panic.
-These pests are primarily nuisances.
+These occasional invaders are primarily nuisances.
 They enter our homes to keep warm during cold New England winters.
 Once inside, they find a cozy spot in the wall or attic where they enter a state of diapause, similar to hibernation.
 In the spring they leave.
-Pheromones lead these insects to return year after year.
+Pheromones lead these occasional invaders to return year after year.
 It should be noted that allergists agree the presence of insect pests, their feces and body parts are known to be allergens and should be avoided.
 If you would like to avoid this pattern, exterior treatment in the late summer to early fall can help.

 Are benign little insects more correctly known as ladybird beetles.
 They eat aphids, a tiny pest that feeds on plants, and come inside your home through tiny cracks around doors and windows only because they’re looking for a warm place to overwinter.
 Ladybugs like to mass together for warmth, so chances are if you see one ladybug in your home when it’s cold out, you probably have more.
 They won’t harm you or any part of your home, and they will be gone by spring, so if you can wait them out, do.
 If you really want them gone, call Braman.